Understanding The Homeowners Association (HOA) Fee Liability

 An HOA fee is a mandatory "maintenance" fee levied by a homeowners association against all the members of the community.
 Each owner of an HOA property agrees to pay this fee by acceptance of a deed, and that obligation continues until the ownership of the property ceases.

 The maintenance fee, together with interests, late fees, administrative fees, collection fees, attorney fees and costs are the personal obligation of all the owners of the property, and may also be a lien in the event of a default.
-The fee is levied by the association on an annual, semi-annual, quarterly or monthly basis as established by the association's governing documents.
+The fee is levied on an annual, semi-annual, quarterly or monthly basis as established by the governing documents.

-The association fees cover the costs of the maintenance and repair of the common areas, amenities, and operation of the association.
-In particular, the maintenance fees may cover the following association expenditures:
+HOA fees cover the costs of the maintenance and repair of the common areas, amenities, and operation of the association.
+In particular, the maintenance fees may cover the following expenditures:

 The association's authority to charge HOA fees